The Westerner (TV series): Guest stars

-Guest stars included Malcolm Atterbury, Ben Cooper, Katy Jurado, and John M. Pickard, Sam Jaffe, and one episode (the first, "Jeff") memorably featured Warren Oates as a drunk quietly passing out at a table.
+Guest stars included Malcolm Atterbury, Ben Cooper, Katy Jurado, and John M. Pickard, Jack Tornek, Sam Jaffe, and one episode (the first, "Jeff") memorably featured future Peckinpah regular Warren Oates as a drunk quietly passing out at a table.
 Other guest stars, like Ms. Jurado, would later go on to appear in some of Peckinpah's feature films.
 These included John Anderson (Ride the High Country), R. G. Armstrong (Pat Garrett and Billy the Kid), Dub Taylor (The Wild Bunch, The Getaway), and Mary Murphy (Junior Bonner).